 ‘That’s it!’ he thought, his eyes widening and mouth parting.
 His knowledge didn’t fail him – rather, it was incomplete.
 “The main body and the smaller monsters are linked!” the fox said aloud to his teammates.
 “It can see our movements with its minions; in fact, they’re not just minions, but they’re its eyes!
 That’s how it knows how to intercept and anticipate our attacks!”

 “So what do we do about it?”
 Green XIII asked bluntly, still staring into the mist that was slowly approaching them.
 “If it can see everything we do, how can we kill it?”

 “Easy,” Tails said, smirking.
 A new plan had formed in his mind and he felt confident that this time, it would be foolproof.
 “We keep the optical monsters busy enough that the main body can’t see.
 Right now, there’s only one.
 Bark,” He turned to the bear.
 “How good is your aim against moving targets?”

 The bear’s lips curled into a savage grin.
 “Pretty damned good, I’d say,” he said, a hint of arrogance in his tone.
 “Why d’ya ask?”

 “You’re on optical monster duty,” Tails replied.
 “Keep that one there busy enough so that it can’t focus on us.
 Meanwhile, Green and I will handle the big bad over there.
 If for some reason it gets past us and summons any more eyes, can I count on you to take care of it?”

 “Yeah, no problem,” Bark answered.
 He creased his brows at the green fog in front of them.
 “But how are ya gonna get through the mist?!”

 “Leave that to me,” the golem said, stepping up.
-“I see where this is going: I’m the only one for whom the poison doesn’t affect me, so I can get in close and personal with it.”
+“I see where this is going: The poison doesn’t affect me, so I can get in close and personal with it.”